Jean Marsh: Career

-Personal life
+Personal life and death

 Marsh was married to the actor Jon Pertwee from 1955 until their divorce in 1960.
-She has had relationships with Albert Finney, Kenneth Haigh, and film director Michael Lindsay-Hogg.
+She had relationships with Albert Finney, Kenneth Haigh, and director Michael Lindsay-Hogg.

-On 3 October 2011, the BBC announced that Marsh had suffered a minor stroke and would miss the beginning of the second series of Upstairs, Downstairs.
-She was ultimately able to appear in only two scenes over the series.
-A third series was not commissioned.
+On 3 October 2011, the BBC announced that Marsh had suffered a minor stroke and would miss the beginning of the second series of the revived Upstairs, Downstairs.
+She was ultimately only able to appear in two short scenes.

+Marsh died from complications of dementia at her London home, on 13 April 2025, at the age of 90.
+She is buried at Brompton Cemetery.

+Honours

 Marsh was appointed Officer of the Order of the British Empire (OBE) in the 2012 Birthday Honours for services to drama.